How to Get Certified

-Download the certification planning guide below to familiarize yourself with the competencies to select the level of certification that is right for you.
-Submit your application to CAEE with a $25 application fee ($65 for non-members).
-Applicants will receive admission notification and information about upcoming trainings or useful resources for building their portfolios within one month of submitting his/her application.
+• Download the certification planning guide below to familiarize yourself with the competencies and select the level of certification that is right for you.

 • Certified Environmental Educator Portfolio Planning Rubric (Word or PDF)